deanwampler/spark-scala-tutorial/Tutorial.markdown

 ### SparkSQL

-[SparkSQL](http://spark.apache.org/docs/latest/sql-programming-guide.html) adds a new `DataFrame` type that wraps RDDs with schema information and the ability to run SQL queries on them.
+[SparkSQL](http://spark.apache.org/docs/latest/sql-programming-guide.html) first introduce a new `DataFrame` type that wraps RDDs with schema information and the ability to run SQL queries on them.
+A successor called `Dataset` removes some of the type safety "holes" in the `DataFrame` API, although that API is still available.

 There is an integration with [Hive](http://hive.apache.org), the original SQL tool for Hadoop, which lets you not only query Hive tables, but run DDL statements too.
-There is convenient support for reading and writing [Parquet](http://parquet.io) files and for reading and writing JSON-based records.
+There is convenient support for reading and writing various formats like [Parquet](http://parquet.io) and JSON.

 ### The Spark Version

-This tutorial uses Spark 1.6.2.
+This tutorial uses Spark 2.2.0.

 The following documentation links provide more information about Spark:

 * [Documentation](http://spark.apache.org/docs/latest/).
 * [Scaladocs API](http://spark.apache.org/docs/latest/api/scala/index.html#org.apache.spark.package).

-The [Documentation](http://spark.apache.org/docs/latest/) includes a getting-started guide and overviews.
+The [Documentation](http://spark.apache.org/docs/latest/) includes a getting-started guide and overviews of the various major components.
 You'll find the [Scaladocs API](http://spark.apache.org/docs/latest/api/scala/index.html#org.apache.spark.package) useful for the tutorial.

 ## The Examples and Exercises

 Here is a list of the examples, some of which have exercises embedded as comments.
 In subsequent sections, we'll dive into the details for each one.
 Note that each name ends with a number, indicating the order in which we'll discuss and try them:

-* **Intro1-script:** The first example is actually run interactively.
+* **Intro1-script:** The first example is actually run interactively as a _script_.
 * **WordCount2:** The *Word Count* algorithm: read a corpus of documents, tokenize it into words, and count the occurrences of all the words.
 A classic, simple algorithm used to learn many Big Data APIs.
 By default, it uses a file containing the King James Version (KJV) of the Bible.
 (The `data` directory has a [README](data/README.html) that discusses the sources of the data files.)
 * **WordCount3:** An alternative implementation of *Word Count* that uses a slightly different approach and also uses a library to handle input command-line arguments, demonstrating some idiomatic (but fairly advanced) Scala code.
 * **Matrix4:** Demonstrates using explicit parallelism on a simplistic Matrix application.
 * **Crawl5a:** Simulates a web crawler that builds an index of documents to words, the first step for computing the *inverse index* used by search engines.
 The documents "crawled" are sample emails from the Enron email dataset, each of which has been classified already as SPAM or HAM.
 * **InvertedIndex5b:** Using the crawl data, compute the index of words to documents (emails).
 * **NGrams6:** Find all N-word ("NGram") occurrences matching a pattern.
 In this case, the default is the 4-word phrases in the King James Version of the Bible of the form `% love % %`, where the `%` are wild cards.
 In other words, all 4-grams are found with `love` as the second word.
 The `%` are conveniences; the NGram Phrase can also be a regular expression, e.g., `% (hat|lov)ed? % %` finds all the phrases with `love`, `loved`, `hate`, and `hated`.
 * **Joins7:** Spark supports SQL-style joins as shown in this simple example.
+Note this RDD approach is obsolete; use the SparkSQL alternatives.
 * **SparkSQL8:** Uses the SQL API to run basic queries over structured data in `DataFrames`, in this case, the same King James Version (KJV) of the Bible used in the previous tutorial.
-There is also a
+There is also a script version of this file.
+Using the _spark-shell_ to do SQL queries can be very convenient!
 * **SparkSQLFileFormats9:** Demonstrates writing and reading [Parquet](http://parquet.io)-formatted data, namely the data written in the previous example.
-* **hadoop/HiveSQL10:** A script that demonstrates interacting with Hive tables (we actually create one) in the Scala REPL!
-This example is in a `hadoop` subdirectory, because it uses features that require a Hadoop setup (more details later on).
-* **SparkStreaming11:** The streaming capability is relatively new and this exercise shows how it works to construct a simple "echo" server.
-Running it is a little more involved.
-See below.
+* **SparkStreaming10:** The older _structured streaming_ (`DStream`) capability.
+Here it's used to construct a simplistic "echo" server.
+Running it is a little more involved, as discussed below.

 Let's now work through these exercises...